-Great Balls Of Fire is the manifesto of Jerry Lee’s style, who on the onehand conquers the boys with his provocative, rebel sensuality, and on the other he disturbs the parents, terrified by the seductive capacity of this blonde Lucifer.
-And seduction was in fact one of Lewis’ distinguishing marks, also because at the time of Great Balls Of Fire he was already at his third marriage.
-His new bride was Myra Gale Brown, a 13-year-old far cousin: something that Phillips and his entourage were very careful to hide from the press, so as not to create unnecessary scandals for the restless Jerry.
-But in the long run the story came out.
+Great Balls Of Fire is the manifesto of Lewis’ style, who on the one hand conquered young people with his provocative, rebel sensuality, while on the other disturbing their the parents, who were terrified by the seductive capacity of this blond Lucifer.
+And seduction was in fact one of Lewis’ distinguishing marks – especially when you consider that at the time of Great Balls Of Fire’s release he was already on his third marriage.
+His new bride was Myra Gale Brown, a 13-year-old distant cousin: something that Phillips and his entourage were very careful to hide from the press, so as not to create unnecessary scandals for the restless Lewis.
+But in the long run, the story came out.

-The tour was canceled and Lewis departed with his tail between his legs.
-The scandal of course reached also the United States and ultimately he had no chance.
+The tour was cancelled, and Lewis departed with his tail between his legs.
+The scandal of course reached also the United States and ultimately, he had no chance.
 After only one year as a king, Jerry Lee Lewis had a radiant past behind him, while his future was more uncertain than ever.

-Everybody flew away and no one remained on his side, forcing him to years of darkness.
-At the end of the sixties, Lewis recycled himself as a country singer and succeeded to get some satisfaction, but the regret of the past never abandoned him.
+Everybody drifted away and no one remained by his side, forcing him into years of darkness.
+At the end of the sixties, Lewis recycled himself as a country singer and succeeded in getting some satisfaction, but the regret of the past never abandoned him.

-Jerry Lee Lewis was a violent sudden fire that burned everything in a short time and then disappeared, leaving just his floating ash.
-But as long as it lasted, it was “Cool!”.
+Jerry Lee Lewis was a violent, sudden fire that burned everything in a short time and then disappeared, leaving only floating ash.
+But as long as it lasted, it was “cool”.

 I cut my nails and I twiddle my thumbs